threefoldfoundation/info_threefold/src/threefold30/tfgrid30/tfgrid30.md

 ![](img/digital_twin_to_browser.png)

-- no need for information to travel to central datancenters, all communication is fast and private between digital twins.
+- no need for information to travel to central datacenters, all communication is fast and private between digital twins.
 No more client-server.
 - all logic of your digital life is 100% private to you running in your twin.
 - a secure browser engine makes sure that rendering and javascript execution happens in secure context, give hackers no chance (optional)
 - this is super efficient and sustainable, +10x power savings.